 Cool fact: GPS satellites compensates for Einstein’s theory of relativity to transmit the right time.
 I think this is a surprising application of relativity, although it might not have been needed for GPS to work, arguably we would have figured it out with a space-clock experiment if nobody had yet figured out the theory of relativity, see https://en.wikipedia.org/wiki/Global_Positioning_System#Satellite_frequencies

-(9) There is disagreements among naturalists about whether evolution should be called a ”design process” or not, so I use the term in scare quotes.
+(10) There is disagreement among naturalists about whether evolution should be called a ”design process” or not, so I use the term in scare quotes.

 (11) In Quantum electrodynamics, one of the most accurate theories in physics, agreements between predictions of the theory and observations is within 10 parts in a billion for a certain test. https://en.m.wikipedia.org/wiki/Precision_tests_of_QED

 (13) There are different definitions of ”free will”, the one I’m using is from Wikipedia: ”Free will is the ability to choose between different possible courses of action unimpeded.” and more specifically I think of free will ”as a psychological capacity, such as to direct one’s behavior in a way responsive to reason”, this is the definition used by determinists, if you think the notion of ”could have done otherwise even if the conditions before the decision were exactly the same” is important in the definition of free will, then you would not be a compatibilist.
 I like this post by Sean Carroll on determinism and free will.